AWS Database Blog

 Scaling Your Amazon RDS Instance Vertically and Horizontally

-As a managed service, Amazon RDS takes care of the scaling of your relational database so your database can keep up with the increasing demands of your application or applications.
+As a managed service, Amazon Relational Database Service (Amazon RDS) takes care scaling your relational database so your database can keep up with the increasing demands of your applications.

 - Storage and instance type are decoupled.
-When you scale your database instance up or down, your storage size remains the same and is not affected by the change.
-You can separately modify your DB instance to increase the allocated storage space or improve the performance by changing the storage type (such as to General Purpose SSD to Provisioned IOPS SSD).
+Also, modifying your storage doesn’t incur any downtime.
+If your workload is predictable, you can separately modify your DB instance to increase the allocated storage space or improve performance by changing the storage type (such as to General Purpose SSD to Provisioned IOPS SSD).

-- There is minimal downtime when you are scaling up on a Multi-AZ environment because the standby database gets upgraded first, then a failover will occur to the newly sized database.
-A Single-AZ instance will be unavailable during the scale operation.
+- There is minimal downtime when you’re scaling your RDS instance up on a Multi-AZ environment because the standby database gets upgraded first, then a failover occurs to the newly sized database.
+A Single-AZ RDS instance is unavailable during the scaling operation.

 In summary, you can scale your RDS configuration up or out to meet the growing needs of your applications.
 RDS takes care of the heavy lifting in scaling your database so you can focus more on your application or applications.

 Marie Yap is a Principal Solutions Architect for Amazon Web Services based in Hawaii.
 In this role, she helps various organizations begin their journey to the cloud.
 She also specializes in analytics and modern data architectures.

 Neha Gupta is a Solutions Architect at AWS and have 16 years of experience as a Database architect/ DBA.
 Apart from work, she’s outdoorsy and loves to dance.